ProgrammingHero1/summer-camp-school/task_description.md

     - **Popular Classes Section -** Show relevant pictures related to the classes or activities.
 Have the top 6 classes based on the number of students.

-    - **Popular Instructors Section -** Show relevant pictures related to the classes or activities.
+    - **Popular Instructors Section -** Show relevant pictures related to the instructors.
 Show the top 6 instructors based on the number of students in their Class.
 However, selecting top instructors based on the number of students is optional, but you must show 6 instructors.

     - **Extra Section -** Add one relevant sections.
 Make it attractive :heart_eyes:.
 Try to use animation effects.